 You just landed a new job?
 Congratulations!
-Along with new opportunity, a new job typically brings a new employer-sponsored benefits plan—one that may not equal the one you are leaving behind.
-It's important that you take the time now to familiarize yourself with the details of your new plan, says Lindsey Hansen, a Palm Beach, Florida-based SunTrust premier banker.
+Along with new opportunity, a new job typically brings a new employer-sponsored benefits plan—one that may not equal the one you're leaving behind.
+It's important that you take the time now to familiarize yourself with the details of your new plan, says Lindsey Hansen, SunTrust Private Financial Advisor.
 "You don't want to wait to read the fine print until it's time to cash in on your policies," he adds.
 Here are four items to consider:

 1. Evaluate your life insurance

 "A lot of people know they have life insurance, but they don't know how much coverage they actually have or need," Hansen says.
 "If there are people who rely on your income, you owe it to them to do the calculations."
-Hansen recommends evaluating your coverage with an online calculator (such as the one available on the SunTrust website) that accounts for inflation, expenses and income.
-If the numbers show your policy payouts aren't sufficient to cover future expenses, consider upping your coverage or investing in a supplemental policy
+Hansen recommends evaluating your coverage with an online calculator that accounts for inflation, expenses and income.
+If the numbers show your policy payouts aren't sufficient to cover future expenses, consider upping your coverage or investing in a supplemental policy.

 2. Check on supplemental health insurance